by Tracy Johnson

-There’s a big difference between being tight and length of break.
+There’s a big difference between executing a tight performance and length of talk in a break.

 Being tight is eliminating needless words and streamlining focus.
-We don’t tighten the break in order to shorten it.
-We tighten it to improve the pace of the break, provide focus and make it easier to understand.
+Don’t tighten a break in order to shorten it.
+Tighten it to improve the pace of the break, provide focus and make it easier to understand.

 Shorter is simply, well, shorter.
 And shorter isn’t always better.

-When you critique talent, choose your words very carefully.
+For programmers coaching talent, this is important.
+Choose words very carefully.
 A comment like, “I love this because it was short” is deflating, with misplaced emphasis on an aspect that carries limited impact.
-It’s stifling.
+It’s stifling to creative personalities.